-Mississippi man asks jurors to spare him from death penalty
+Mississippi man gets death sentence for multiple killings

 MAGNOLIA, Miss.
-(AP) - A Mississippi man convicted of killing eight people spoke in court Thursday, blaming the devil for his actions and asking jurors not to sentence him to death.
+(AP) - A Mississippi man was given four death sentences by a jury on Thursday, hours after he spoke in court and blamed the devil for his actions the night eight people were shot to death.

+Willie Cory Godbolt, 37, was convicted Tuesday of the May 2017 slayings of eight people.
+Four of the convictions were for murder, which carry a sentence of life in prison.
+Four other convictions were for capital murder - a killing committed along with another felony.

+Capital murder is punishable by the death penalty, but jurors must agree unanimously to set that as the punishment.
+Without unanimous agreement, the judge would set sentences of life in prison.

+The unanimous decisions for the death penalty were handed down after the same jurors who convicted Godbolt heard testimony from several people Wednesday and Thursday during the penalty phase of the trial, the Daily Leader reported.

-Willie Cory Godbolt gave a rambling speech full of religious references, and at one point a spectator sitting among the victims’ families yelled at him to shut up, the Enterprise-Journal reported.
+Godbolt gave a rambling speech full of religious references in court Thursday, and at one point a spectator seated among the victims’ families yelled at him to shut up, the Enterprise-Journal reported.

 Godbolt said he had prayed to be a better man, “but the devil came to kill and destroy.
 He wasn’t going to let that be.”

-Godbolt, 37, was convicted Tuesday of four counts of capital murder, which could carry the death penalty, and four counts of murder, which are punishable by life in prison.
-In Mississippi, the death penalty can only be ordered by a jury, not a judge.
-If jurors cannot agree unanimously on the death penalty, the judge will sentence Godbolt to life in prison on the capital murder convictions.

-The same jurors who convicted Godbolt are deciding on the death penalty.
-On Wednesday, they heard from victims’ relatives, including the widow of a deputy sheriff who was shot to death while responding to a domestic disturbance call and the mother of a teenager who was killed at another home.
+On Wednesday, jurors heard from victims’ relatives, including the widow of a deputy sheriff who was shot to death while responding to a domestic disturbance call and the mother of a teenager who was slain at another home.

 Investigators said that on May 27, 2017, Godbolt went to his in-laws’ home and argued with his estranged wife about their children.
 The deputy, Godbolt’s mother-in-law and two other people were killed there.
 In the early hours of the next day, two young people were killed in a second house, and a married couple was killed in a third house.

-“My life came to a screeching halt,” Godbolt said Thursday, describing that night.
+“My life came to a screeching halt,” Godbolt said earlier Thursday, describing that night.
 “I couldn’t fight the battle that was raging inside me.”

 He quoted words spoken by Jesus on the cross: “’My Lord, My Lord, why hast thou forsaken me?’”